Conservative Treatment Options for Morton’s neuroma

 Finally, opioid pain medications can be used in extreme cases of Morton’s neuroma.
 For pain that is not responsive to other methods or that is intermittent but extremely painful, narcotic pain medications, such as Tramadol or morphine related medications can help you to find relief.
 However, these are used rarely, only when other medications and multiple other treatments have failed due to a relatively high risk of dependency, and the presence of other side effects, such as nausea, constipation and sedation, and in excess amounts, respiratory failure and death.

-If medications combined with other conservative treatments such as physical therapy are not effective, patients should generally go on to have interventional treatments, such as temporary corticosteroid injections or more permanent interventional treatments.
+If medications combined with other conservative treatments such as physical therapy are not effective, patients should generally go on to have interventional treatments, such as corticosteroid injections which provide temporary relief, or more permanent ultrasound guided interventional treatments.